When helping students prepare for the IELTS test, one of the biggest fears is how to do well in IELTS Writing Task 2.

-IELTS Writing Task 2: 5 Step Approach
+IELTS Writing Task 2: Everything You Need to Know

 This is where you give the examiner more detail.
 You do this by stating your main points and supporting these with explanations and relevant examples.

 5. Write a conclusion.

 In your conclusion, you should provide a summary of what you already said in the rest of your essay.

 4 Ways to Improve your Score in IELTS Writing Task 2

 Many people know they need to improve their writing skills but don’t know how to do it.
 Here are 4 ways you can boost your score in Writing Task 2: